Timothy Heckman

 Education: PhD, University of Washington

-Heckman’s research has focused on the evolution of galaxies and supermassive black holes.
-He has authored or co-authored nearly 500 scholarly publications which have been cited nearly 75,000 times.
-He has given over 100 invited talks at national and international conferences and symposia.
-He has been elected to the American Academy of Arts & Sciences, and to the National Academy of Sciences, named by Thomas Reuters as a one of “The World’s Most Influential Scientific Minds,” was awarded an Alfred P. Sloan Fellowship, has been named a Sackler Distinguished Lecturer and a Sackler Distinguished Visitor, and has been elected an Overseas Fellow of Churchill College of the University of Cambridge.
+Dr. Heckman’s research has focused on the evolution of galaxies and supermassive black holes.
+He has authored or co-authored over 500 scholarly publications which have been cited over 100,000 times.
+He has given nearly 300 invited talks at universities, and national and international conferences.
+He has been awarded an Alfred P. Sloan Fellowship, been elected a Fellow of American Academy of Arts and Sciences and a member of the National Academy of Science, and has been awarded the Catherine Wolfe Bruce Gold Medal of the Astronomical Society of the Pacific.